Zaxionyx/Zaxionyx/README.md

 My core focus is on defensive security (**Blue Team**), **Python automation**, and **Incident Response**.
 I enjoy building practical tools to solve real-world problems and analyzing data to uncover security threats.

-I operate with the motto: **"Building to be 1% better every day."**

 ---